andreros/typescript-boilerplate/docs/chapter3.md

 is one possible approach on how to organize a library of developed components.
 In any case, feel free to adjust it to your project needs, should that necessity arise.

-The project implements two components `header` and `footer` which are meant to live inside the `app` component.
-The `app` component is intended to wrap any other existing components for simplicity, and be the only component to be called inside our main `index.html` file.
+The project implements two components `header` and `footer`, meant to live inside the `app` component.In turn, the `app` component is intended to wrap any other existing component, being only component called inside our main `index.html` file.
 This is a common approach among modern front-end frameworks like React or Angular.

 Below is a detailed explanation of each file purpose.